 Just like you I look around online to see what other builders are offering.
 I can match any of their prices, but not always their deliver time, as I don't keep partial engines just waiting an order for completion.
 I build all the engines myself, and seldom the same thing twice.
 Most of the orders I get are specialized.

-While I don't advertise it, I do build a 660cid motors.
+A 660cid motor requires an 11.100 tall Dart block requiring a $1500 camshaft drive.
 The short block is $6500.
-I requires specail fitted parts to complete, but it does bolt in same as a 396, but plan on custom made headers.
+It requires special fitted parts to complete, but it does bolt in the same as a 396, but plan on custom made headers.

 I also build over 700CID street motors.
 To do so I use block height extenders, custom made rods and billet crankshafts.
 760CID short blocks cost over $10,000